11 Plants That Repel Roaches

 This popular kitchen ingredient is a natural insect repellent and has been used for centuries to keep pests at bay.

-When it comes to bugs, garlic emits a scent that is offensive to them, making them steer clear of any areas where it is present.
+When it comes to bugs, garlic emits an offensive scent, which causes them to steer clear of any areas where it is present.

 You can also create a spray by boiling garlic cloves in water and then pouring the mixture into a spray bottle.